weblicht/curb/src/components/APIWrapper/README.md

   1. Define the component as you normally would in `component.jsx`.
-     To hook up to the API, your component will need a `queryParams` prop that defines the request parameters for fetching the data.
+     To hook up to the API, your component will need a `queryParams` prop that defines the request parameters for fetching the data, or a `propsToParams` function that creates such an object from the component's other props (see above).

   1. Define action types in `actions.js` for the type of data loaded from the API using the `makeQueryActions` helper, e.g.,